CharliePalm/NotionHabitsIntegration/Readme.md

 # Contributing
 Feel free to submit a pull request, and I'll review it.
 Otherwise you're free to fork this repository and do whatever you like with it.
 I know my code perhaps isn't a shining example, but please provide unit test coverage if adding new functionality.

-# Reporting bugs
+# Reporting Bugs
-Simply add a new issue and I'll check it out.
+Simply add a new issue with title "BUG: {{your bug title here}}" with a brief description and I'll check it out.

+# Requesting Features
+Add a new issue with title "FEATURE REQ: {{your feature request title here}}" with a brief description and I'll check it out.
+Alternatively, feel free to submit a pull request or fork :)